olgabot/olgabot.github.io-source-deprecated/content/2015-01-29-teaching-data-cleaning.md

 	* It's hard for me not to be the "driver"
 	* Umm, too much feedback?
 	* Hard to find equivalent commands for Windows on my own because I don't know how to parse through other people's tips and know which one will work or not.
 Not your fault though!
-	* There should be resources and instructinos on how to make this applicable to our own work
+	* There should be resources and instructions on how to make this applicable to our own work

 ## The Ugly